 If you have a condition that affects your glands or hormones, the endocrinologists at University of Missouri Health Care have the training and technology to diagnose and treat your illness.

-Located on the first floor of University Hospital, the Cosmopolitan International Diabetes and Endocrinology Center is recognized nationally for excellence in patient care and medical research.
+The Cosmopolitan International Diabetes and Endocrinology Center is recognized nationally for excellence in patient care and medical research.
 Many of our doctors have focused their expertise to treat the neurologic, ophthalmologic and cardiovascular complications of diabetes.

 Conditions We Treat

 Disorders and conditions our endocrinologists diagnose and treat include:

 - Diabetes.
 Conditions that result in too much blood sugar (glucose) in your blood system.
 This includes type 1 diabetes and type 2 diabetes.

 - High cholesterol.
 When the lipids (fats) in your blood are too high.